Scowen/osrs-market/README.md

 Follow these steps to successfully migrate and merge, from scratch (using Git Bash):

+1. cd <path to directory>
-1. composer update
+2. composer update
-2. mysql -u root
+3. mysql -u root
-3. create database ascot;
+4. create database ascot;
 5. exit;
 6. cd <path to project>
 7. ./application/yiic migrate